LeToNode/Play2.0-CN-doc/Guidelines.md

 * each feature requires either a functional test (```framework/integrationtest```) or a spec (```/play/src/test```)
 * run Play's integration test suite ```framework/runtests``` before pushing.
 If a test fails, fix it, do not ignore it.

+# Misc
+* try to be conservative with introducing new external dependencies